seedlet-io/seedlet-md/README.md

-# seedlet-md
+# Seedlet.md

-Resources (typeface, specification, etc.) for Seedlet.md Markdown
+A collection of resources (typeface, specification, etc.) for Seedlet.md Markdown.